wandb/docs/docs/guides/integrations/other/kubeflow-pipelines-kfp.md

 add = components.create_component_from_func(add)
 ```

-### Passing env vars to containers
+### Passing environment variables to containers

 You may need to explicitly pass [environment variables](../../track/environment-variables.md) to your containers.
-For two-way linking, you should also set the env var `WANDB_KUBEFLOW_URL` to the base URL of your Kubeflow Pipelines instance (for example `https://kubeflow.mysite.com`)
+For two-way linking, you should also set the environment variables `WANDB_KUBEFLOW_URL` to the base URL of your Kubeflow Pipelines instance.
+For example, `https://kubeflow.mysite.com`.

 ```python
 import os